QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 :code:`void getTowerBottomLoads_at_num(double *loads, int num)`

 	This function can be used to obtain the loads at the bottom of the tower.
-The main purpose of this is to be used in conjunction with the *setTurbinePosition_at_num()* function for force/position cosimilation with a hydrodynamics solver that is modeling the floater.
+The main purpose of this is to be used in conjunction with the :code:`setTurbinePosition_at_num()` function for force/position cosimilation with a hydrodynamics solver that is modeling the floater.

 :code:`void getTurbineOperation_at_num(double *vars, int num = 0)`